Irish Folklore and Fairy Tales: Show Your Love of Ireland by Sharing Irish Legends!

 This earie and humid moonscape is actually a natural rock garden.
 Subtropical flora thrives next to plants that grow in the Arctic.
 Spectacular streams and caves lie beneath this scarred surface.

 A few prehistoric gravesites (or dolmens) can also be found in this area.
-Irish folklore about this area says that the holy wells are able to cure bad sight and that ghostly horsemen live in the caves.
+Irish folklore and fairy tales about this area says that the holy wells are able to cure bad sight and that ghostly horsemen live in the caves.

 It is said also that mysterious and unexplained lakes will appear then disappear, taking maidens transformed into swans.